 We are responsible for several surveys on reconfigurable computing, Gaussian random number generators, and low-power techniques for FPGAs, and a textbook on system-on-chip.

-Our research has led to a Research Excellence Award from Imperial College in 2006, as well as many awards at international conferences, including ARC (2012), FPL (2004, 2007, 2008, 2010), ERSA (2004), FPT (2005, 2008), ASAP (2008), SAMOS (2008), and SPL (2008, 2009).
+Our research has led to a Research Excellence Award from Imperial College, as well as many awards at international conferences, including ASAP (2008, 2013, 2016), ARC (2012), FPL (2004, 2007, 2008, 2010), ERSA (2004), FCCM (2012), FPT (2005, 2008), RCAR (2017), SAMOS (2008), and SPL (2008, 2009); and candidates for awards at ASAP (2019), FPGA (2020), FCCM (2020), and FPT (2018, 2019).